Moderate Dimension Reduction for $k$-Center Clustering: Introduction

 \subsection{Main Results}

 Our main result is a moderate dimension reduction for $k$-center via an (oblivious) random linear map.
-For simplicity, consider a map defined via a matrix $G\in\R^{d\times t}$ of iid Gaussians (scaled appropriately), although our result is more general and holds for several (but not all) known JL maps, similarly to prior work in this context~\cite{DBLP:conf/stoc/MakarychevMR19,DBLP:conf/stoc/ChenJK23}.
-Specifically, we need $G$ to satisfy the JL Lemma and have a \emph{sub-Gaussian tail}, as described in \Cref{sec:technical_overview}.
+For simplicity, we consider a map defined via a matrix $G\in\R^{d\times t}$ of iid Gaussians (scaled appropriately), although our result may possibly extend to other JL maps, similarly to prior work in this context~\cite{DBLP:conf/stoc/MakarychevMR19,DBLP:conf/stoc/ChenJK23}.
+One property that we often need, beyond distortion of distances, is that $G$ has a \emph{sub-Gaussian tail}, as described in \Cref{sec:technical_overview}.

-\begin{theorem}[Main Result, informal] For every $\alpha,d,k$ and $n$, there is a random linear map $G:\R^d\to\R^t$ with target dimension $t=O(\frac{\log n}{\alpha^2} + \log k)$, such that for every set $P\subset \R^d$ of $n$ points, with high probability, $G$ preserves the $k$-center value of $P$ within $O(\alpha)$ factor.
-This result extends to $k$-center variants as listed in~\Cref{table:dim_red_k_center_variants}. \end{theorem} \begin{remark} We actually prove this theorem for target dimension $t=O(\tfrac{d}{\alpha^2}+ \log k)$, which is only stronger; indeed, one can assume that $d=O(\log n)$ by the JL Lemma. \end{remark}
+\begin{theorem}[Main Result] For every $\alpha,d,k$ and $n$, there is a random linear map $G:\R^d\to\R^t$ with target dimension $t=O(\frac{\log n}{\alpha^2} + \log k)$, such that for every set $P\subset \R^d$ of $n$ points, with high probability, $G$ preserves the $k$-center value of $P$ within $O(\alpha)$ factor.
+This result extends to $k$-center variants as listed in~\Cref{table:dim_red_k_center_variants}. \end{theorem} \begin{remark} We actually prove this theorem for target dimension $t=O(\tfrac{d}{\alpha^2}+ \log k)$, which is only stronger; indeed, in \Cref{sec:JL_preserves_constrained_kcenter} we prove that by the JL Lemma and an extension theorem, one can assume that $d=O(\log n)$. \end{remark}

-Our bound is nearly optimal when $G$ is a matrix of iid Gaussians (and plausibly for all JL maps).
-Concretely, even for $k=1$, the target dimension must be $t=\Omega(\tfrac{\log n}{\alpha^2})$, which matches the leading term in our bound; and the second term is nearly matched by an $\Omega(\tfrac{\log k}{\log \alpha})$ bound.
-For more details, see \ifLIPICS the full version. \else \Cref{sec:lower_bound_gaussian_map}. \fi
+Our bound is nearly optimal when $G$ is a matrix of iid Gaussians (and therefore, it plausibly holds for all JL maps).
+Concretely, even for $k=1$ and the diameter (which are within factor $2$ of each other), the target dimension must be $t=\Omega(\tfrac{\log n}{\alpha^2})$, which matches the leading term in our bound; and the second term is nearly matched by an $\Omega(\tfrac{\log k}{\log \alpha})$ bound.
+For more details, see \Cref{sec:lower_bound_gaussian_map}.